rt-net/crane_x7_ros/crane_x7_examples/README.md

 ### crane_x7_pick_and_place_demo.py

-This is an example code to grasp, pick up, carry and place an small object.
+This is an example to grasp, pick up, carry and place an small object.

 Run a node with command: